Guide lines (or guides) are used to align objects on the canvas. They can also be used to visually split a sheet into several parts.

 To move a guide, drag it with the mouse.
 It is possible to select a guide by clicking on it.
 Then you can move it using the arrow keys.

-To input an exact coordinate, select a guide and then type in the coordinate into the X or Y field in the Appearance panel.
+To input an exact coordinate, select a guide and then type the coordinate into the X or Y field in the Geometry panel.